cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 the C99 (and later) versions of the C standard.)

 On the other hand, `strncasecmp` is *not* part of the C standard
-library: it was introduced by BSD (the "Berkeley Standard Distribution"), a previously popular flavour of Unix.
-It was later adopted by many other operating systems (Linux among them), and is part of the [POSIX standard][posix] for Unix-like operating systems.
+library: it was originally introduced by BSD (the "Berkeley Standard Distribution"), a previously popular flavour of Unix, and is now a GCC extension.
+It is part of the [POSIX standard][posix] for Unix-like operating systems.
 (If you look under the "Conforming to" heading in the man page, you'll see it says `4.4BSD, POSIX.1-2001, POSIX.1-2008`.)